 This work has been focused on mouse models and cell culture models.
 Mouse models evade two cornerstone aspects of the integral process of healing: expectation and belief, therefore controlling a little bit more the pure effectiveness of the practitioner.
 Cell culture models even go further and are unaffected by psychosocial factors.
 Both models are laying the foundations of the biofield physiology.

 SO FAR THE RESULTS ARE SUGGESTIVE AND PROMISING

 We must remember that obtaining evidence from biofield therapies is extremely complex, but these scientists are doing their best to accomplish reliable conclusions.
 Some of the studies realized by these scientists have gotten the following results:

 Ann Baldwin found that 15 minutes of noncontact Reiki prior to a stress response significantly reduced the amount of mast cell degranulation as well as the extent of microvasculature leakage.
 Rats given sham Reiki showed no significant reduction in either stress-related biomarker.

-Gloria Gronowicz has elaborated a precise Therapeutic Touch protocol, having found on a first study how osteosarcoma cells diminish their metabolism and protein and bone formation, and in a posterior study found that TT significantly decreased the levels of macrophague to almost normal (macrophagues are metastasis promotors).
+Gloria Gronowicz has elaborated a precise Therapeutic Touch protocol, having found on a first study how osteosarcoma cells diminish their metabolism and protein and bone formation, and in a posterior study found that TT significantly decreased the levels of macrophage to almost normal (macrophages are metastasis promotors).
 There was also a reduction of several cancer serum markers.

 Garret Yount has been analyzing the effect of a QiGong practitioner on cancer cell cultures (in this case glioblastoma cells), and his findings show an increased cell death rate of cancer cells compared to no treatment.